cathydutton/cathydutton.github.io/_drafts/2017-03-19-can-we-just-use-css-now?.md

 date:   2017-03-19
 ---

-For the last 5-6 years at least it has been a given that any new digital project will be using some from of CSS pre-processors.
-The question is always 'which pre-processors shall we use?' not 'Do we need to use a pre-processors?'

-Thats because of all the extended features provided by the likes of Sass, Scss, Less, Stylus and Rework.
-These pre-processors allow CSS to be managed in a way not previously possible.
+CSS pre=procesors have become a standard feature of front end applications.
+Features provided by the likes of Sass, Scss, Less, Stylus and Rework allow CSS to be managed in a way not previously possible.
 Variables allow for the re-use of properties, mixins help output DRY code and functions allow for calculations within CSS.

-There was of course the inevitable backlash against theese tools:

- * The code output was not always as clean as it could have been
- * Over nesting created a reliance on DOM structure
- * ??????
-  * ??????

-But overall the pro's outweighed the cons's and like most front end developers my personal sites are all built using Sass.
+The questions I have started to ask myself latley however are "Do I still need to use a CSS pre-processors?" and "What problems am I solving by using one"

 ## Why I fell in love with Sass

+I started to experiment with Sass around 5 or 6 years ago, and absolutly loved it.

 ### Variables
 ### Mixins
 ### Functions
 ### Nesting

+There was of course the inevitable backlash against preprocessrs:

+ * The code output was not always as clean as it could have been
+ * Over nesting created a reliance on DOM structure
+ * Variables became un-managable
+ * Developers become reliant on a tool instead of the language

+ Leading to artices like this "LINK" and "LINK2"

+ Overall the pro's outweighed the cons's and like most front end developers my personal sites are all built using Sass.

+ If used harnessed correctly Sass still offered more advantages then disadvantages and allowed me to solve some common CSS problems.

-## What did this solve?
+## What did Sass solve?

+So I was happy that the features of Sass are pretty cool, but are they actually solving my problems with CSS?

-Looking through projects it's clear what the most  Sass gains were:
+Looking through my projects I identified the main use cases:

-### Layout
+### Layout -
-### Re-usable properties
+### Re-usable properties -
-### Mixins
+### Media queries -
-### Typography
+### Typography -

-### Can CSS now do these things alone?
+### Is this still the case?

+Some of the things I use Sass for can now be handled directly in CSS.

-### Layout
+### Layout - CSS grid
-### Re-usable properties
+### Re-usable properties - CSS custom properties
-### Mixins
+### Media queries -
-### Typography
+### Typography / Verticla rhythem 0- calc?

-Grid CS
-Custom properties
-Calc for font sizes and vertical rhythem
+### Legacy browsers

+This may be the case for modern browsers, but what if you need to support older versions, or use browser specific features?

 PostCSS can help with the transition

-But not for all browsers!!!!!!

 ### Become less reliant on Sass, write CSS and phase out PostCSS as and when CSS gets better